You have Mirror Monologue, where the character is talking to his reflection.

 - Appears in a few episodes of SpongeBob SquarePants.

-- In "Wet Painters", SpongeBob is telling himself to be brave, but the reflection says "You're on your own" and leaves.
+- In "Wet Painters", SpongeBob is telling himself to be brave after getting paint on Mr. Krabs' first dollar, but when he hears Mr. Krabs coming home his reflection says "You're on your own" and leaves.

 - In "Something Smells", the reflection breaks the mirror to get away from SpongeBob's bad breath, leading him to believe that he's Mirror-Cracking Ugly.